Topic: Think Like Jesus

 Text: Philippians 2: 5 -11

 Key Verse: “…and think the same way that Christ Jesus thought”: – Philippians 2:5

 One famous quote that has made a lot of difference in my life lately is one of Dallas Willard’s quotes.
 “Discipleship is the process of becoming who Jesus would be if he were you.”
 Think about it deeply.
 The statement confronts me with several issues.

 Discipleship is not a Bible study series, it is an ongoing process of transformation.
 Secondly, Jesus is the hero of this project, he is the standard of perfection.
-Thirdly, I am aware of this quote that it requires my modeling Jesus in my day to day life, wearing all the different caps l carry as sister, wife, mother, pastor, entrepreneur, counselor, neighbor, employer, and a citizen of my nation.
+Thirdly, I know from this quote that it requires my modelling Jesus in my day to day life, wearing all the different caps l carry as sister, wife, mother, pastor, entrepreneur, counsellor, neighbour, employer, and a citizen of my nation.
 Jesus wants to be carried around in my body, revealing his ways, values, character, opinions, lifestyle, etc to the world.

 This mission would be near impossible to achieve except l can think as he thought, which is our key verse for today.
 Thinking like Jesus is so important because… For as he thinks within himself, so he is.
 He says to you, “Eat and drink!”
 But his heart is not with you. – Proverbs 23:7

 People may speak words that are not a reflection of how they think and those words are not the revelation of their character and personality but their thoughts are.

 When we desire to think like Jesus, we must be aware that before we came to faith in Jesus, we already had a belief system developed from the things our mind has learned from our parents or caregivers, teachers, and the environment in which we are raised.
 To think like Christ we must be ready to renew the mind daily.

 Don’t be like the people of this world, but let God change the way you think.
 Then you will know how to do everything good and pleasing to him. – Romans 12:2 (CEV)